jphong125/stellaapic/Writerside/topics/GetLog.md

 You can get the user's slot log.

 ## Usage
-You can obtain slot log information by calling the URL provided by Lucky Monaco.
+You can obtain slot log information by calling the URL provided by Kyren.

 ## API URL
 For security reasons, we will notify you individually.